esaari/FetchWeather/README.md

 for capturing network traffic.

-I had some challenges and lessons learned going throguh this assignment, which I'd love to be able to discuss in more deatail.
-Notably, rather than staring a new project from scratch, I should have embraced "code reusability" and looked for a boilerplate project that had the Typescript/JS interoperability already set up so save time.
+I had some challenges and lessons learned going throguh this assignment, which I'd love to be able to discuss in more detail.
+Notably, rather than staring a new project from scratch, I should have embraced "code reusability" and looked for a boilerplate project that had the Typescript/JS interoperability already set up to save time.
 I also should have chosen a traditional unit test runner such as Mocha or Jasmine, but I'm happy I discovered some of Playwright's limitations.